mavenman/streamroller/README.md

 Configuration can be done either by command line parameters, environment variables, or a JSON file.
 Please see all available flags with `streamroller --help` or in the example below.

 To set a configuration, you can take the flag name and export it in your environment or save in one of the three locations for config files.
-If on Heroku or Docker, use the environments examples.

 After launch, chat can be found on the index, (e.g `http://localhost:8080`).
 And streams can also be submitted to index (e.g `rtmp://localhost:8080`).